 Highlights: Alluring, Bright, Carefree

 The Coton de Tulear is the only dog breed to originate from Madagascar, the island off the South African coast.
-For this reason, they’ve been called the “Royal Dog of Madagascar.”
+It’s why they’ve been called the “Royal Dog of Madagascar.”
+And with their fluffy white coats, they look the part for royalty.

-These dogs have an attractive carefree and spirited personality.
+These dogs have an attractive carefree, easy-going and spirited personality.
 They’re always cheerful and optimistic, making them excellent companions for children.
+Cotons enjoy lying around, but also loves having fun.

 Though they’re one of the smallest dogs, they’re robust and sturdy.
-With the proper care and attention, they’ll have very little health problems.
+In fact, they’re one of the best dogs for novice owners because of the low maintenance.
+With proper care and attention, they’ll have very little health problems.

 Highlights: Dignified, Loving, Elegant